Petition to Cross-Register

 Undergraduate SUNY Cortland students are permitted to petition to cross-register at another SUNY institution in accord with the SUNY cross-registration policies and guidelines.
 Cross-registered courses are considered transfer courses at SUNY Cortland.
 Students are required to complete the Permission to Transfer Credit process when cross-registering.

 This process was established to (1) strengthen an academic program by including a course or courses not taught by the home institution; (2) resolve a course scheduling conflict that delays timely program completion; or (3) utilize existing faculty, facilities, and resources more efficiently.
-The Associate Dean will consider requests based on whether a viable pathway for resolving course scheduling conflicts or strengthing the program exists at SUNY Cortland.
+The Associate Dean will consider requests based on whether a viable pathway for resolving course scheduling conflicts exists at SUNY Cortland, and/or if avenues for strengthening the program exists at SUNY Cortland.

 NOTE: Submission deadlines are December 1 for spring courses and July 1 for fall courses.